RobTillaart/AS5600/README.md

 ### Direction

 To define in which way the sensor counts up.
+(SW control only).

 - **void setDirection(uint8_t direction = AS5600_CLOCK_WISE)** idem.
 - **uint8_t getDirection()** returns AS5600_CLOCK_WISE (0) or
 AS5600_COUNTERCLOCK_WISE (1).

+See Software Direction Control below for more information.

 ### Configuration registers